This guide will help you discover places to travel in Nepal.

 Southern Nepal --- is divided into dense tropical jungles and vast flat areas.

 West and East Nepal are different due to Nepals geographic position as a country.
 To the west there are both mountains, jungles and valleys.
 While to the east there are mountains and flatlands along with valleys.
 For the purposes of keeping things easy some of west and east Nepal will fall into north and south Nepal.
+Here is a larger map of places to visit in Nepal.

 Northern Nepal is filled with rugged Himalayan mountains.
 A fabled area for trekkers over the decades.